 Are there any resources available to help me make a decision?

-At MSH we have an ethical framework, processes and policies that help patients, families, and staff make ethical decisions and deal with difficult ethical dilemmas.
+At our Markham and Uxbridge sites, we have an Ethics Framework, processes and policies that help patients, families and staff make ethical decisions.
+They can help you deal with difficult ethical dilemmas.
 The following documents may be helpful to you:

-For help with an ethical issue or using the Ethics Framework, please contact our MSH Ethicist at 903-472-7373 ext.6937 or email ethics@MSH.on.ca and your email will be answered within two business days.
+For help with an ethical issue or using the Ethics Framework, please contact our ethicist at 905-472-7373 ext.
+6937 or email ethics@MSH.on.ca and your email will be answered within two business days.